axeII/axell.dev/README.md

 ## ℹ️ About

 I made post about how I recetly migrated from ghost to hugo, you can read it [here](https://axell.dev/posts/why-i-migrated-from-ghost-to-hugo-and-cloudflare/)

+## External Dependencies

+This project includes the following external dependencies:

+- **Theme Submodule**: Located in the `theme` directory, this submodule is licensed under the MIT License.
+More details can be found in the submodule's repository [here](https://github.com/nunocoracao/blowfish?tab=MIT-1-ov-file)